How do I buy tickets this year? There was no mailer.

 Use of cameras or recording devices is strictly prohibited inside the concert hall.
-Bottled water is permitted in the concert hall as well as any covered drinks sold at Overture Center.
+Bottled water is permitted in the concert halls.
 We also ask that you turn off cell phones, beepers, alarm watches, and anything else that might go “beep” during the concert.
-Please refrain from texting during the performance as it is distracting to your fellow audience members (we’ve all been that person in the next seat).
+Need we say it?
+Please refrain from texting during the performance as it is super distracting to your fellow audience members (we’ve all been that person in the next seat).

 Can I exchange tickets for another performance?

 Tickets are non-refundable but exchanges are permitted with 48 hours notice.
 Contact Campus Arts Ticketing at firstname.lastname@example.org or 608-265-2787.

 How can full time students enjoy BDDS?

 Full time students with a valid student ID can purchase a BDDS student ticket for only $10.00 for any available seat in the house (with the exception of prime seating).
 Please show a valid student ID at the ticket window or follow the prompts if ordering online.